zopefoundation/grok/doc/tutorial.rst

 .. include:: groktut/using_view_methods/src/sample/app_templates/index.pt
   :literal:

-Restart Zope.
+Restart the server.
 This is needed as we changed the content of a Python file (``app.py``).
 Now reload our index page to see whether it worked:

   http://localhost:8080/test